0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 ## User foothold

 ### Cracking the vault secrets
-The values we are after seem to be contained in an encrypted Ansible vault.
+The password values we are after seem to be contained in an encrypted Ansible vault.
 To extract the contents of these vaults, we need to find the secret used to encrypt them We can use the ```ansible2john.py``` tool to convert the encrypted blobs into a hash format [hashcat](https://hashcat.net/hashcat/) can use to crack the secret.
 Let's start by making sure we place each vault into its own file.